 A finished wallet - all dressed up and ready to go!

-Shown here is a coin pocket wallet with two cash pockets in the Olive Green color.
+Shown here is a coin pocket wallet with two cash pockets.
 This client had also chosen to have their initials stamped onto the wallet front.

 The Classic Wallet take 8-10 hours to make.
 So that's literally all in a day's work at Godbolé Gear!